The Best Easter Wines for Ham, Lamb and Beyond

 Wondering what wines work with Easter lamb?
 Or, are you choosing wines for Easter ham?
 Are you serving Easter lunch or Easter dinner?
-Whatever the scenario, a team of Kendall-Jackson contributors has collaborated to have you ready in short order with this look at the best Easter wines.
+Maybe a mid-day Easter brunch?
+Whatever the scenario, our team at Kendall-Jackson has collaborated to have you ready in short order with this look at the best Easter wines.

 An important focus of any Easter meal is bringing together family and friends.
 Other than that we know the story of the Last Supper included wine – and that the wine was red – there are no traditional Easter wines.
 So, as it is a major holiday, select some of your favorite wines (whether based on grape variety or region) or wines that have a significant meaning to you.

 The number of merrymakers and your wallet’s padding are worthy of consideration, too.
 If your gathering will be more intimate or if your budget allows, trade up!
 Grand Reserve and Jackson Estate wines offer greater flavor intensity.
 If all your thirsty cousins have RSVP-ed to hover over the buffet and a few neighbors plan pop in, too, the K-J AVANT collection or the Vintner’s Reserve line may better suit your hosting needs.

 You also might consider whether you are serving Easter brunch or Easter dinner.
 Light to medium-body wines tend to be more digestible at lunchtime, while fuller-bodied wines may feel more appropriate at dinner.